 When it comes to protecting your family, finding the right strategies to prepare for the unexpected is an important step.
 Life insurance is a big part of creating a strong financial future.
 But from deciding which type of policy fits your needs to how much coverage to buy, purchasing life insurance can feel overwhelming.
 Additionally, the many myths out there can add confusion to the process and ultimately, prevent people from getting the coverage needed to protect their families’ financial futures.
 It’s important to recognize the myths and know the truth before making a decision to purchase or not purchase coverage.

-Here, we debunk the biggest myths about life insurance to uncover how this coverage can protect you and your loved ones.
-Check out these seven common life insurance myths and the truth behind them.
+Check out these ten common life insurance myths and the truth behind them.

-BUSTED: Life insurance can be the foundation of financial security for your family or business.
+BUSTED: Life insurance can be the foundation of financial security for your family or business – at any stage of life.
 Proceeds from a life insurance policy can help cover outstanding debt, like a mortgage and credit cards, or fund financial objectives, including retirement or college savings.

 Myth No. 3: Children Don’t Need Life Insurance